thandarkhineaye/azureAppServiceExercise_Udacity/README.md

 # azureAppServiceExercise_Udacity
 Create and Deploy an App Service Web App for Lesson 2, Exerciese

-Create and Deploy an App Service Web App
+Create and Deploy an App Service Web App</n>
 In this exercise, you'll create and deploy an app service web app.

 Prerequisites:

 A GitHub Account.
-If you don’t have one, create one here.
+If you don’t have one, create one here.</n>
-Create an App Service Web App
+Create an App Service Web App</n>
-Create an App Service Web App with the following configuration:
+Create an App Service Web App with the following configuration:</n>

 Resource-Group: resource-group-west
 Web App Name: unique name